JohnAD/RJSON/README.md

 }
 ```

-The JSON spec already forbids using a plus symbol for simply positive numbers.
+*The +20 for an exponent is allowed with JSON but not RJSON*

-Bad RJSON and bad JSON:
+Bad RJSON **and** bad JSON:

 ```json
   "number": +2.345E20
 ```

+*The JSON spec already forbids using a plus symbol for positive numbers.*

 ### All documents end with LINEFEED

-The last character in a document or the general expresson of RJSON should be a single LINEFEED character.
+The last character in a document or the general expresson of RJSON should be a single LINEFEED character following the closure of the document's root array or object.

 ### More-precise definitions of some elements